 - Order Christmas cards- I order our Christmas cards the first week of November.
 That leaves lots of time for them to arrive and for me to address them and get the postage needed.

-- Finish shopping for gifts and stocking stuffers – By the end of the month, I’m usually done shopping and just waiting on a few online buys, purchased during Black Friday or Cyber Monday sales.
+- Finish shopping for gifts and stocking stuffers – By the end of the month, I’m usually done shopping and just waiting on a few online buys, purchased during Black Friday or Cyber Monday sales to ship and arrive at my door.

 - Send out Christmas cards – The end of the month, I send out our Christmas cards so they have plenty of time to arrive before the holidays.